Technical Writing

 Need some help grasping reuse?
 Piece of cake.
 Or pie: DITA Reuse, Pie, and How Copy-Pasting Content Is Copy-Wasting Time.

-Identify Gaps in Your Content
+Finding and Filling Gaps in Your Documentation

 Good content means whole content, not hole content.